opnfv/fuel/docs/release/installation/installation.instruction.rst

 #.
 Start the deploy script

+    Besides the basic options,  there are other recommended deploy arguments:

+    - use **-D** option to enable the debug info
+    - use **-S** option to point to a tmp dir where the disk images are saved.
+The images will be re-used between deploys
+    - use **|& tee** to save the deploy log to a file

    .. code-block:: bash

        $ ci/deploy.sh -l <lab_name> \
                       -p <pod_name> \
                       -b <URI to configuration repo containing the PDF file> \
                       -s <scenario> \
-                      -B <list of admin, management, private and public bridges>
+                      -B <list of admin, management, private and public bridges> \
+                      -D \
+                      -S <Storage directory for disk images> |& tee deploy.log

 Examples
 --------